shefaliAJ7/Neptune-Classification/ClassificationModel_BERT/README.md

 ### 4. BERT_multiclass_kfold.ipunb:
 a google colab notebook with GPU, to apply K-Fold Cross Validation on multi-class classification using BERT.
 It calculates Test Accuracy for K=10 iterations with each iteration having a different set of Training and Test Data.
 It produces a line-graph that tells accuracies for each iteration.
 ### 5. Results:
-stores predictions and accuracies for Test Data for different Coder Types.
+stores predictions and accuracies of Test Data of all 'Dataset Types'.
 ### 6. Results_KFold:
-stores Accuracy vs K-iteration graph-plots for different Coder Types.
+stores Accuracy vs K-iteration graph-plots of all 'Dataset Types'.